1714 messages in -23 discussions

 I am teaching basic electronics to a class of 18/19-year old recruits not much younger than me: resistors, capacitors, transformers, diodes, cathodes and such, how to put them together for your basic AM radio.
 We're at the point where all the parts of a working radio come together on a board.

-Uhoh, I'm missing a tube!
+Ohoh, I'm missing a tube!
 I appoint one of the young ones to run to the office down the hall and get the missing fallopian tube.
-There are just one or two snickers from the class, they shut up when I give them a disapproving look.
+There are a couple of snickers from the class, I give them a disapproving look.
 The kid comes back flustered and red-faced, they said they were fresh out of fallopian tubes and everyone was laughing?

 Well then.
 We'll have to do without.
 I put the finishing touches to the radio, close the switch.
 Much static.
 I tune it a bit and there is music from a local radio station.
 Applause all around!